ucrawler/nntplexer/README.md

 or

-simply share your account with friends and family using your home computer
+Simply share your account with friends and family using your home computer

-Can be compiled for any OS and doesn't require any dependancies.
+Compiles to 1 binary to execute with ease for any OS and does multicore.

 Inspired by https://github.com/ovpn-to/oVPN.to-Advanced-NNTP-Proxy

 NNTP protocol multiplexer with auth, stats, multiple backends, etc.

-1 binary to deploy which does multicore.

 1 gbit throughput per vm core, backends are tried in sequential order by priority in case of missing article.